Open World PvP & Incentives to Flag

 Another form of open-world PvP in New World are the Faction Control Points.
 Faction control points are located inside the Fort in each territory.
 This type of PvP is much different than sieges.
 Anyone can walk into a Fort at any time while flagged for PvP and contest the Faction Control Point in a territory.

 Players can capture these points by having more members of their faction inside the point than the other factions.
-Forts that have been captured will remain captured until a different Faction either claims the fort themselves or wins a War for the territory.
+Forts that have been captured will be locked for 1 hour post capture.
+They will remain captured until a different Faction either claims the fort themselves or wins a War for the territory.

 - You must be flagged to enter a claimed Fort to contest and try to gain control for your Faction.